filippogiovagnini/3drvm/README.md

 This repository contains the **JAX implementation** of the **Implicit Deep Random Vortex Network (3D-iDRVN)**, a neural network–based Random Vortex Method for simulating incompressible fluid flows in **three-dimensional, wall-bounded domains**.

-Unlike classical numerical solvers (finite differences, finite elements, spectral methods), this approach is **grid-free** and avoids explicit evaluation of the **Biot–Savart kernel**, making it suitable for geometrically complex domains.
+Unlike classical numerical solvers (finite differences, finite elements, spectral methods), this approach is **grid-free** and avoids explicit evaluation of the **Biot–Savart kernel**, making it suitable for geometrically complex domains, although, for now, we implemented the method just for the three-dimensional torus.

 The method combines a **probabilistic vortex representation of the Navier–Stokes equations** with deep neural networks and a novel **loss function**.